damianhakert/damianhakert.github.io/source/handbook/hiring/index.md

 1. Make a decision, make an offer.
     * The CEO needs to authorize offers.
     * Sign up successful applicant and move to [onboarding](https://about.gitlab.com/handbook/general-onboarding).
+    * As soon as the contract is signed, make the onboarding issue!
     * Inform other applicants that we selected someone else this time.
 Applicants remain in the database and may be contacted in the future for other roles.

 ## Interview questions